Virtual Reality Intervention for Opioid Use Disorder

 The trial does not specify if you need to stop taking your current medications.
 However, it mentions that participants can be on psychotropic drugs for substance use disorder (SUD) comorbidity and mu-opioid drugs, suggesting you might not need to stop these medications.

-Is virtual reality therapy safe for treating opioid use disorder?
+What prior data suggests that this virtual reality intervention is safe for individuals with opioid use disorder?

 Brandon G Oberlin, PhD